carpentries-lab/python-aos-lesson/episodes/09-provenance.md

 {: .language-python}

 Another issue is that different image files accept different metadata keys.
-For .png files you can pick whatever keys you like (hence we picked "History"), but other formats only allow specific keys.
+For PNG files you can pick whatever keys you like (hence we picked "History"), but other formats only allow specific keys.
-For now we can add an assertion so that the program halts if someone tries to generate a format that isn't .png, and in the exercises we'll add more valid formats to the script.
+For now we can add an assertion so that the program halts if someone tries to generate a format that isn't PNG, and in the exercises we'll add more valid formats to the script.

 ~~~
 image_format = inargs.output_file.split('.')[-1])
-assert image_format == 'png', 'Only valid output format is png'
+assert image_format == 'png', 'Only valid output format is .png'
 ~~~
 {: .language-python}